 Solo Exhibition Blak Dot Gallery 2018

-Trade beads or slave beads, were used globally by European colonists as a mechanism for the exploitation of labour and goods, they were also used by missionaries and merchant traders for building rapport with indigenous people of the land.
-Artist Lisa Hilli explores the impacts and transformative effect that trade beads had upon her own people the Tolai / Gunantuna, during a precarious and hostile era of the late 1800’s and how materiality became a language, which was understood and valued by all.
+Trade beads or slave beads were used globally by European colonists as a mechanism for the exploitation of labour and goods.
+Glass beads and other imported materials were also used historically by missionaries and merchant traders for building rapport with indigenous people across Papua New Guinea.
+Through her solo exhibition, artist Lisa Hilli explores the impacts and transformative effect that trade beads had upon her own people the Tolai / Gunantuna, during a precarious and hostile era of the late 1800’s and how materiality became a language, which was understood and valued by all.

 Media & Reviews

 2018 Dress Code Museum of Brisbane

 Collective of labourer’s & beaders: Cathy Hilli, Léuli Eshraghi, Eddy Carroll, Pauline Vetuna, Kevin Murray, Kim Kruger, Savanna Kruger, Kalissa Alexeyeff, Travis Cox, Kirsten Lyttle, Aunty Lila Heimann, Tray Hudson, Gina Ropiha, Talava Tuhipa-Turner, Jacinta Crocker.